 At the discretion of the faculty you may be asked to leave class, lab or clinical for the day if your behavior is inappropriate.
-Habitual unprofessional behavior will be cause for review of your status in the course.
+Habitual unprofessional behavior may result in disciplinary action up to and including immediate dismissal from the Adult Healthcare program.